TalkingDoll/ResKoopNet/README.md

 1. **TensorFlow Version**: `pendulum_test_tf`
 2. **PyTorch Version**: `pendulum_test_torch`

+### Solvers

+The TensorFlow version of the solver is based on a modified version of the EDMD-DL solver.
+You can find more details [here](https://github.com/MLDS-NUS/KoopmanDL?tab=readme-ov-file).

-### Solver Versions
+### Plotting Tools

-There are two versions of the solver:

 1. `koopman_pseudospec_qr` - A plotting tool to visualize the results.
+This is based on a reference implementation, which can be found [here](https://github.com/MColbrook/Residual-Dynamic-Mode-Decomposition/blob/main/main_routines/KoopPseudoSpecQR.m).

 Feel free to explore these files and use them as needed for your experiments and analysis.

 ---